I Bet You Look Good on the Dancefloor: Cover versions

 The Sugababes confirmed in January 2006 that the B-side to "Red Dress" would be a cover version of "I Bet You Look Good on the Dancefloor", which replaced the group's 2005 single "Push the Button" at number one on the UK Singles Chart.
 Upon the recording of the B-side, the Sugababes said: "When our bosses asked us to think of covers for the B-side, we knew which song we would all love to do."
-Ben Thompson of The Observer praised Berrabah's "bluesy rasp" as a novelty, while Jimmy Draper of Time Out wrote: "It transforms the punky rave-up into a disco stomper that could make even the staunchiest pop-hater get up and dance".
+Ben Thompson of The Observer praised Berrabah's "bluesy rasp" as a novelty, while Jimmy Draper of Time Out wrote: "It transforms the punky rave-up into a disco stomper that could make even the staunchiest pop-hater get up and dance."

-On June 2007 Tom Jones confirmed he would perform a cover of the track at the Concert for Diana, Jones revealed he was a big fan of the band and wanted to do something different, of the song he said, "It's a great song and I wanted to do it as a surprise for the Princess Diana concert.
+In June 2007, Tom Jones confirmed he would perform a cover of the track at the Concert for Diana.
+Jones revealed he was a big fan of the band and wanted to do something different, stating, "It's a great song and I wanted to do it as a surprise for the Princess Diana concert.
 I haven't been in touch with the lads about it but I hope that they like it."
-On 1 July 2007, Jones and Joe Perry of Aerosmith performed it live ror the celebration at Wembley Stadium.
-Reviews of the performance were negative, with The Guardian saying the cover sounded good on paper, but live "it proved horribly wrong".
+On 1 July 2007, Jones and Joe Perry of Aerosmith performed it live for the celebration at Wembley Stadium.
+Reviews of the performance were negative, with The Guardian saying the cover sounded good on paper, but live "it proved horribly wrong."
 The Times thought Jones should "plead forgiveness" for his decision to cover the track.
 When asked if Jones had received any feedback from the band, he responded, "No. The only feedback we got were the reviews which said we’d ruined it!
-We were going to release it, but the reviews were so bad we thought better of putting it out!”.
+We were going to release it, but the reviews were so bad we thought better of putting it out!”

 The song was covered by British funk band Baby Charles and released as a single in 2009.
-Jayson Greene of Pitchfork was positive towards the cover, and thought the band, "find an easy slinkiness in the groove that feels right for Alex Turner's sidelong, cutting observations."
+Jayson Greene of Pitchfork was positive towards the cover, and thought the band found, "an easy slinkiness in the groove that feels right for Alex Turner's sidelong, cutting observations."
 Australian band The Vines released a cover of the song as a bonus track on the Japanese edition of their album Future Primitive, released 3 June 2011.